Convex-Dev/design/cad/003_encoding/README.md

 0x32 <VLC Count = n> <n bytes UTF-8 String>
 ```

-A Symbol is encoded with the Tag byte, a VLC Symbol length `n`, and `n` bytes of UTF-8 encoded characters.
+A Symbol is encoded with the Tag byte, a VLC Count length `n`, and `n` bytes of UTF-8 encoded characters.

-The Symbol must have a length of 1-64 UTF-16 characters (TODO: may change to UTF-8)
+The Symbol MUST have a length of 1-128 UTF-8 bytes

 ### 0x33 Keyword